xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n187 - **Simple Change Machine** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 Check "cheeky" solutions n188 - **How many stairs will Suzuki climb in 20 years?** Check more cleaner and clever alternative solutions n189 - **Sum of differences in array** Check out alternative solutions, specially the one using methods

+n193 - **Duck Duck Goose** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
+Do it again, it's not that hard